1,691 words, 9 minutes read time.

 Day 4: Cotswolds → Peak District

-That night, I stayed in the historic Riber Hall which is now a B&B. It was seriously the best stay with the location, the history (apparently Mary, Queen of Scots, stayed for two days), and the breakfast.
+That night, I stayed in the historic Riber Hall, which is now a B&B. It was seriously the best stay with the location, the history (apparently, Mary, Queen of Scots, stayed for two days), and the breakfast.
 I ended the day on a walk through the countryside near Riber and found a castle and a public field path, as one does in England.

 Day 5: Last Stop in England in Bakewell & Haddon Hall

-I kicked things off with a great breakfast at my B&B. Food in the UK is questionable at best to my American tastes but I loved this breakfast that was prepared for me.
+I kicked things off with a great breakfast at my B&B. Food in the UK is questionable at best to my American tastes, but I loved this breakfast that was prepared for me.

-At my B&B owner’s recommendation, I went to the Bakewell market for cheese and people-watching.
 From there, I visited Haddon Hall, a medieval estate that stood in stark (and refreshing) contrast to Chatsworth’s flash.
+I enjoyed the seeing the crenellations of the castle, the lovely English gardens, and the interior molding.

 Then came a very long drive north- what should’ve been 3.5 hours stretched to nearly 5 thanks to traffic.
 But with the right playlist, even bumper-to-bumper in a tiny UK town isn’t too bad.